Jacse/themes-for-brackets/README.md

 Themes for Brackets
 ==================
 With Themes for Brackets you can apply themes to Brackets via a menu in the top bar.
 Do you want to hear the best part of Themes for Brackets?
-New themes are added all the time, and you can even make your own, or tweak already existing ones.
+New themes are added all the time, and you can even make your own or tweak already existing ones.

 List of themes
 ==================